zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 1. Once you have determined the number of NPCs and have a correct timeline, the next step is to actually RNG the Pokemon.

-2. Adjust filters to what you are wanting, then click Calculate and choose any one of the results you want.
-If there are no results, increase the time in Create Timeline.
+2. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results you want.
+If there are no results, increase the time in "Create Timeline".

 3. Advance to that frame and when you land on it, Press A to obtain the Pokemon.